Monotone Lagrangian Floer theory in smooth divisor complements: I: RGW Compactification of the Moduli Space of Disks and Strips in

-Darboux's Theorem for symplectic submanifolds implies that a neighborhood of the zero section $\mathcal D_0$ in ${\bf P}(\mathcal N_{\mathcal D}(X) \oplus \C)$ is symplectomorphic to a neighborhood of $\mathcal D$ in $X$ \cite[Theorem 3.30]{MS}.
-We use one such symplectomorphism to push forward $J_{\bf P}$ to an integrable tame complex structure on a neighborhood of $\mathcal D$ in $X$.
-Then we extend this complex structure into a tame (almost) complex structure $J$ on $X$.
-Since the space of tame complex structures on a symplectic vector space is contractible, the choice of $J$ is unique up to homotopy.
-The moduli spaces of holomorphic curves in $X$ and ${\bf P}(\mathcal N_{\mathcal D}(X) \oplus \C)$ in the rest of the paper are defined with respect to $J$ and $J_{\bf P}$.
+Darboux's Theorem for symplectic submanifolds implies that there is a symplectomorphism $\Phi$ from a neighborhood of the zero section in ${\bf P}(\mathcal N_{\mathcal D}(X) \oplus \bbC)$ to a neighborhood of $\mathcal D$ in $X$ that restricts to the identity map on the zero section \cite[Theorem 3.30]{MS}.
+We use one such symplectomorphism to push forward $J_{\bf P}$ to a tame almost complex structure on a neighborhood of $\mathcal D$ in $X$.
+Then we extend this almost complex structure into a tame almost complex structure $J$ on $X$.
+With this choice of almost complex structure on $X$, there is a partial $\bbC_*$ action on $(X,\mathcal D)$.
+The moduli spaces of pseudo-holomorphic curves in $X$ and ${\bf P}(\mathcal N_{\mathcal D}(X) \oplus \bbC)$ in the rest of the paper are defined with respect to $J$ and $J_{\bf P}$.
+The following lemma about such pseudo-holomorphic curves is crucial for our construction.

-\begin{rem} We use the partial $\C_{*}$ action on $(X,\mathcal D)$ in the definition of the RGW topology and the gluing analysis.
-Let $J'$ be an arbitrary tame complex structure on $X$ such that $\mathcal D$ is an almost complex sub-manifold of $X$.
-Since the complex structure $J'$ is preserved asymptotically by the $\C_{*}$ action, one should be able to repeat the construction of this paper by replacing $J$ with $J'$.
-However, we work with $J$ to simplify our proofs. \end{rem}